Backpacking Adventures In Winter, Part 2: Gear & Other Essentials

-Backpacking vacations in the winter months can be not only fun, but very rewarding.
+Backpacking adventures in the winter months can be not only fun, but very rewarding.
 Most popular backcountry areas are free of the peak-season crowds leaving you to experience these fabulous destinations in peace, quiet, and exquisite solitude.
+For example, the Grand Canyon in winter offers incredible solitude and crisp, snow-dusted views.
 And despite the short days and longer, chilly nights, with proper planning and the right clothing and equipment, you can experience the great outdoors in great comfort.

 We covered clothing in Part 1.
 Now it’s time for gear and other essentials.
 Again, staying warm and dry is the name of the game so let’s see what we need to accomplish this.